-A student who needs to interrupt their studies at Southern States University may do so for up to one (1) year by submitting a Request for Leave of Absence Form by the add/drop deadline each quarter to the Officer of the Registrar.
+Southern States University students who wish to take a break from their studies or are compelled to interrupt their studies for medical or personal reasons may do so for up to one (1) year by submitting a Request for Leave of Absence Form by the add/drop deadline each quarter to the Officer of the Registrar.
 The leave of absence request, if granted, allows students to take up to one (1) academic year of leave.

-All students are eligible to file a Leave of Absence Request if they have completed at least one (1) quarter at Southern States University;
+All students are eligible to file a Leave of Absence Request if they have completed at least one (1) quarter at Southern States University.